-Back and spinal conditions which can be treated with AMPP® and PRP include:
+Back and spinal conditions which can be treated with AMPP®, PRP and pain-relieving injections include:

 Back & Spinal Stem Cell and PRP Treatment and Therapy